 By using Blockchain, Walmart and its customers can now track the provenance of those products for less than 3 seconds, while before it took… 7 days!
 Currently, Walmart is using such a tracing system for about 25 products from 5 different suppliers and plans to introduce this concept to their other products, too.

 SteelTrace – a Blockchain-native platform to automatically trace steel quality from origin to end product

 SteelTrace is a Blockchain native company with a mission to make fraud with steel and metals a thing of the past.
 They do that by introducing a platform on which all companies in the steel supply chain steel can manage all certificate related product data safely and irrefutably.
 LimeChain is a proud partner of SteelTrace, helping them design their Blockchain and Smart Contracts architecture in a secure and scalable way.
 They have already onboarded companies like Total, Inox Tech S.p.A, Van Leeuwen and others to test the platform and help them build a product that meets the actual needs of the business.

 Here is more information about the SteelTrace project.

 Propy – selling and buying of property online

 Propy is the first of its kind Blockchain-based platform where you could actually sell or buy a property online, with all required documentation signed digitally.
 The platform streamlines the property selling process for agents, brokerages, and clients by providing an all-in-one platform where you could actually go through all processes and paperwork involved in buying property online.
 All this is based on Blockchain, making the platform highly secure and transparent for all involved parties.

 LimeChain is proud to have worked with Propy in their endeavor to transform the real estate industry.
-More about our partnership could be found here.
+More about our partnership could be found on our Clients pages.